jameswilson/jameswilson.github.io/_posts/2012-03-21-responsive-design-with-sass-drupal.md

     * some gradients, drop shadows, ff pixelates svgs.
     * svg sprites don't work in firefox.

-turn icons into fonts, and embed fonts.  suffers from  blurry edges if they don't render at a specific pixel size. easy to throw in icon fonts. quick to done. monochrome only.
+Turn icons into fonts, and embed fonts.  suffers from  blurry edges if they don't render at a specific pixel size. easy to throw in icon fonts. quick to done. monochrome only.